Gift ideas, mall hours for last-minute Christmas shopping

 - Sawgrass Mills – 9 a.m. to 6 p.m.

-If you cannot step out and need fast shipping, services like Amazon Prime or Walmart+ have you covered.
+Those who are unable to make it to the mall, Walmart Plus still has some times to have things delivered to their homes.

-Some good last-minute gift ideas could be digital gift cards, a subscription, or an affordable and useful item.
+Shoppers who are really in a time crunch may consider last-minute gift ideas like digital gift cards, a subscription or an affordable and useful item.

 Copyright 2022 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.